Early Intervention

 What Happens As My Child Approaches His/Her Third Birthday?

-Children in the First Steps Program are eligible for services until their third birthday.
-In order to help you learn about and decide on available services for your child after leaving First Steps, a Transition Planning Meeting must be held at least 90 days prior to your child’s third birthday.
+Children in the program are eligible for services until their third birthday.
+In order to help you learn about and decide on available services for your child after leaving, a Transition Planning Meeting must be held at least 90 days prior to your child’s third birthday.
 This transition Planning Meeting will be coordinated by your Primary Service Coordinator.
 The meeting may be attended by you, your Primary Service Coordinator, your child’s service providers and invited staff from any of the program(s) in your community for three to five year olds that you and your Service Coordinator identify as appropriate, such as Head Start, the local school district, etc. This meeting will provide important information about those programs and outline how to pursue getting your child enrolled in the program of your choice.

 https://kidtherapy.org/wp-content/uploads/2024/11/416004089_876266791173298_7321832281558386510_n-900x1080.jpg